6.9. Thermohaline Circulation#

 Fig. 6.33 Temperature measurements from the eastern Pacific ocean.
 The vertical axis indicates depth in km.
 From Munk, 1966.#

-Based on high latitude deep water formation, we might expect the deep ocean to fill up with the very cold water that sinks at high latitudes.
+Based on this description, we might expect the deep ocean to fill up with the very cold water that sinks at high latitudes.
 To some extent this is true, but the as shown in Fig. 6.33, the temperature in the ocean interior is non-uniform and decreases gradually with depth.
 A remaining question is: if the cold water at the bottom of the ocean is gradually moving up, what is the source of heat that prevents the deep ocean from filling with the coldest water.
 Sunlight only penetrates the upper 10’s of meters, so solar heating cannot explain the observed temperature profile.

 A solution to this problem was proposed by Munk, 1966.
 Munk proposed that downward mixing of heat by small-scale turbulence balances the upward advection of cold water.
 To model this, he used an advection/diffusion equation for a vertical profile of temperature, \(T(z,t)\) of the form